andreabolognani/debian-libvirt/docs/coding-style.rst

 further, by piping it through ``expand -i``, since some leading TABs can get through.
 Usually they're in macro definitions or strings, and should be converted anyhow.

+The maximum permitted line length is 100 characters, but lines should aim to be approximately 80 characters.

 Libvirt requires a C99 compiler for various reasons.
 However, most of the code base prefers to stick to C89 syntax unless there is a